-The inside story of how an introvert is growing her career coaching business on the side, as a transition to full-time self-employment.
-Hanane is from and lives in the UK.
+The inside story of how an introvert has grown her coaching business on the side as a transition to full-time self-employment.
+Hanane is in the UK.

 Learn how Catherine is growing a non-profit while leaning into her freelance work for income stability, and letting in support to make it all work.